Lapin0t/phd-manuscript/main/02_games.typ

 We could obtain the many-heap Nim game by a similar construction.
 We would define the positions as lists of natural numbers, the moves as first selecting a heap and then choosing a number of matchsticks to take away, etc. Let us seek a more structured approach.
-Intuitively, the multi-heap Nim game is just a some fixed number of copies of the single-heap game played simultaneously, in _parallel_.
-In case of two copies, the game positions consists of pairs of single-heap Nim positions.
+Intuitively, the multi-heap Nim game is just some fixed number of copies of the single-heap game played simultaneously, in _parallel_.
+In case of two copies, the game positions consist of pairs of single-heap Nim positions.
 A move is then defined as choosing either a single-heap move on the first position or on the second.
 Let us define this as a generic binary combinator on games.